 Art is a way that influences and affects one or more of the senses, emotions, and intellect.
 To showcase some of the best artworks, we decide to create this article.
+While browsing through the illustrations be sure to actually observe the artwork and find the hidden meanings.
+All of the illustrations are implying a specific message.
+It is the artists goal to tell you that message by showing you their piece of art.
 15 Amazing Animated Short films.
 We all love short animated films, but creating short film is very hard task.

 Putting whole story in 5 to 10 minutes is not easy.
 Can you imagine?
 Few films produced after working hard more than 6 years!
+Here we collected 15 dazzling animated short films for your inspiration.
+You can find different genres in these movies like heart-touching film One life, frightening film The Passenger.
 Wang Yuyang: Artificial Moon.
 Artificial Moon is a sculptural piece by Beijing-based artist Wang Yuyang constructed from hundreds of various compact fluorescent lightbulbs.

 Designers David Long & Antoine Morris avoided concrete blueprints & lent their ax, log, & minimal sketches to a professional Lumberjill (you heard me) who carved out seat spaces with surgical precision.
 21 Amazing Examples Of Shadow Art: Pics, Videos, Links, News.
 640x455 pixels) Lori Nix.
 Lori Nix: Accidentally Kansas.
 Lori Nix: Some Other Place.
 Lori Nix.
 3D Paintings on Panes of Glass.
 Using multiple layers of clear glass, Canada based David Spriggs and Chinese born Xia Xiaowan, transform flat artwork into 3D sculptures.

 Viewers are treated to different shifting perspectives of the works based on where they stand in the art space.
 Spriggs work revolves around powerful explosive imagery, often resembling storms, cosmic blasts or firework like explosions.
 Xiawan’s “spatial paintings,” which often feature distorted figures, are drawn individually using colored pencil on tinted glass.
+Only when these pieces are combined on their floor racks do the images create the whole hologram like effect.
 Blow at life.
 Amazingly Creative Drawing Vs Photography.
 TetraBox Light by Ed Chew.
 Liquid to Light Designer Ed Chew takes a green step in the right direction with the TetraBox lamp, a light object made from discarded drink packets that would have otherwise ended up in landfills already packed to the brim.